Coherence via reiterated beam splitting: Number-state input

 where $a_0$ is the complex-amplitude operator for the excited input mode.
-The output modes can be computed by the linear relation established by any cascade of beam splitters between the input and output modes, expressing $a_0$ in terms of the output modes to get that the output state is
+The output modes can be computed by the linear relation established by any cascade of beam splitters between the input and output modes, with $a_0$ expressed in terms of the output modes to determine that the output state is

-where $\tau_j$ are complex coefficients that must satisfy the following equality required to preserve commutation relations
+where $\tau_j$ are complex coefficients that must satisfy the following equality required to preserve commutation relations:

 Without loss of generality, from now on we assume real coefficients $\tau_j$.
-After some simple algebraic manipulations via multinomial coefficients, we get that the output state expressed in the number basis is
+After some simple algebraic manipulations via multinomial coefficients, we find that the output state expressed in the number basis is